 Lastly was the mango and red pepper curry.
 I’ll be honest, I left this one till last because I wasn’t entirely sure on the idea of a fruit curry and I find cutting mango a bit intimidating… but you know what?
 It was delicious.
 I didn’t take a photo of the end result because I was left to plate this one up on my own (normally my much more conscientious husband does it) and I am really quite rubbish at making meals look pretty.
 My photography wouldn’t do it any justice.

 I trust you can use your imagination though or just look at the picture on the recipe card and pretend that is what my version looked like.

 The edits I would make to that one would be to add slightly more rice.
 We’re greedy on the carbs in this family and I love having a really extortionate serving of rice to mop up my curry.

 The thing with these recipe boxes overall is that if you are time poor and an average cook they are an absolute godsend.
 My husband wasn’t as keen as me because he is a pretty wonderful cook and was constantly making suggestions about things he would add in or change on the recipe.
 For me however, I loved how simple it was.
 All the ingredients that arrived were perfectly fresh and tasty.
 I loved that the beans and cans were all organic and like I said earlier, I love how everything is portioned out for you.

 If dinner-times are stressful in your house, you are out of recipe ideas or just want to try something new I would definitely recommend giving Mindful Chef boxes a go.
 If you aren’t vegan, be sure to check out their other offerings too.

-In the interests of full disclosure, I was offered a Mindful Chef box in return for an honest review.
+**In the interests of full disclosure, I was offered a Mindful Chef box for free in return for an honest review.
 All photos and opinions, as always, are my own.